Are you encountering problems when you start Minecraft launcher on your computer greeted with a Minecraft not responding message?

 Step 3.
 Lastly, click on the Update tab located at the top of your screen and click on the Update Now button.

-Now, wait for the update process to finish, then go back to your Desktop and try launching Minecraft to see if the game would still freeze.
+Now, wait for the update process to finish, then go back to your Desktop and try launching Minecraft through the Minecraft Launcher to see if the Minecraft not responding on startup error has finally been fixed.

 On the other hand, if you are still finding that Minecraft won’t launch on your computer, you can proceed to the next method below.